Home » All the best vegan recipes from Sweeter than Oats » Easy Vegan Pumpkin or Squash Soup

 • Stock.
 I use Marigold vegetable bouillon powder as it has a really nice flavour, but again, use your favourite brand.

-• Using a very sharp knife, carefully cut out a lid from the pumpkin or squash.
+Then cut out a lid from the pumpkin or squash.
 If the bottom of your pumpkin is a little wobbly, gently cut a small bit off to make it sit evenly.
 Do not pierce through the skin through.

 Try my other Pumpkin Recipes